Close ILTakeCare Suggestion

 Here, we will elaborate on what grace period is in health insurance and how it works.

-Meaning of grace period in health insurance
+What is grace period in health insurance?

 Your medical/health insurance grace period is the extra time you get if you missed paying your renewal premium by the due date.